convexengineering/gpkit/README.md

 # gpkit #

-Python tools for defining and manipulating geometric programming models.
+Python package for defining and manipulating geometric programming models.

-Interfaces with either the [MOSEK](http://mosek.com) or [CVXopt](http://cvxopt.org/) solvers.
+Interfaces with multiple solvers -- currently [MOSEK](http://mosek.com) and [CVXopt](http://cvxopt.org/) are supported.

 Installation instructions are below.